FAC10/week1-jzlp/README.md

 * expand "team" member sections on hover
 * smooth scroll (pref css only, with js if needed)
 * improve security of form submission
-* make each section fill screen
+* make each section fill screen :heavy_check_mark:

 ### User stories
 ### Build a one-page portfolio website for you and your team